Applying for a rental property

 When you apply for a rental property, you may be competing with many other people also interested in the same place.

 The landlord or agent will decide whether your application will be approved.
-To give yourself the best chance of success, it’s important to make a good impression with the landlord or agent.
+To give yourself the best chance of having your application approved, it’s important to make a good impression by:

 When applying for a rental property, the landlord or agent will check your references and whether you are listed on a tenancy database.
 If you know you are listed on a tenancy database, talk to the landlord or agent about this before you submit your application.